kotegowder/prep/CryptoQandA.md

 	f.
 With his Private Key and right software, person A can put digital signature on documents and other data.<br />

-		A digital signature is a **stamp** person A places on the data which is unique to him, and is very difficult to <br /> forge.
+		A digital signature is a stamp person A places on the data which is unique to him, and is very difficult to forge.
 In addition, the signature assures that any changes made to the data that has been signed can not go undetected.

 	g.
 To sign a document, person A's software will crunch down the data into just a few lines by a process called **hashing**.<br />
 		These few lines are called a **message digest**.
 Note that it is not possible to change a message digest back into the <br />